LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 Detail demo steps :

-1. The eye will keep detecting Qr-code, if no QR-Code detected, the face node will show a sleeping face.
+1. The eye node will keep detecting QR-code, if no QR-Code detected, the face node will show a sleeping emoji.
-2. If the eye node detects a QR-Code, it will send the QR-Code location to head node, the face node will show people the robot "see" the QR-code and it will try to grab the QR-code box.
+2. If the eye node detects any QR-Code, it will send the QR-Code location to head node, the face node will show people the robot "see" the QR-code and it will try to grab the QR-code box.
-3. The head node will calculate the arm movement steps based on the QR-code location, then control to arm to grab the QR-code box and transfer it to the user's pre-set postion.
+3. The head node will calculate the arm movement steps based on the QR-code position, then control to arm to grab the QR-code box and transfer it to the user's pre-set position.
 4. If the eye detect no more QR-code, the head node will change the face to sleep state and reset the arm to default position.